ryansolid/babel-plugin-jsx-dom-expressions/README.md

 ```
 This delegation solution works with Web Components and the Shadow DOM as well if the events are composed.
 That limits the list to custom events and most UA UI events like onClick, onKeyUp, onKeyDown, onDblClick, onInput, onMouseDown, onMouseUp, etc..

+Important:
+* To allow for casing to work all custom events should follow the all lowercase convention of native events.
+If you want to use different event convention (or use Level 3 Events "addEventListener") use the events binding.

-Event delegates aren't cleaned up automatically off Document.
+* Event delegates aren't cleaned up automatically off Document.
 If you will be completely unmounting the library and wish to remove the handlers from the current page use r.clearDelegatedEvents.

 ### $____